vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Thursday` ⚡⚡⚡
+Have an amazing `Friday` ⚡⚡⚡

-Did you know Today on `28th of December`
+Did you know Today on `29th of December`

  [<img src="" width="300" />]()
  ```